 Make an Abbreviation Book

 Recognizing common abbreviations is an important component to second grade language arts.
-Here's a fun book-making project that will help your child learn to abbreviate and provide a great art lesson at the same time!
+Here's a fun book-making project that will help your child learn to abbreviate and provide an opportunity for her to exercise her artistic abilities at the same time!

 What You Need:

 - Crayons or colored pencils